Topological zero-modes of the spectral localizer of trivial metals: Abstract

 \section{Abstract}

-Metals and topological insulators have in common that they cannot be described by exponentially localized wave-functions.
-Here we establish a relationship between these two seemingly unrelated observations.
-The connection is explicit in the low-lying states of the spectral localizer of trivial metals, an operator that measures the obstruction to finding localized eigenstates.
-The low-lying spectrum of the spectral localizer of metals is determined by the zero-mode solutions of Dirac fermions with a varying mass parameter.
-We use this observation, valid in any dimension, to determine the difference between the localizer spectrum of trivial and topological metals, and conjecture the spectrum of the localizer for fractional quantum Hall edges.
-Because the localizer is a local real-space operator, it may be used as a tool to differentiate between non-crystalline topological and trivial metals, and to characterize strongly correlated systems, for which local topological markers are scarce.
+{Topological insulators are described by topological invariants that can be computed by integrals over momentum space, but also as traces over local, real space topological markers.
+These markers are useful to detect topological insulating phases in disordered crystals, quasicrystals and amorphous systems.
+Among these markers, only the spectral localizer operator can be used to distinguish topological metals, that show zero-modes of the localizer spectrum.
+However, it remains unclear whether trivial metals also display zero-modes, and if their localizer spectrum is distinguishable from topological ones.
+Here, we show that trivial metals generically display zero-modes of the localizer spectrum.
+The localizer zero-modes are determined by the zero-mode solutions of a Dirac equation with a varying mass parameter.} We use this observation, valid in any dimension, to determine the difference between the localizer spectrum of trivial and topological metals, and conjecture the spectrum of the localizer for fractional quantum Hall edges.
+Because the localizer is a local, real space operator, it may be used as a tool to differentiate between non-crystalline topological and trivial metals, and characterize strongly correlated systems, for which local topological markers are scarce.

-\paragraph{Introduction}

-Metals and insulators were antagonistic solid-state physics concepts.
-Metals are gapless and characterized by a Fermi surface.
-By definition, states at the Fermi surface cannot be described by exponentially localized wave-functions~\cite{Marzari1997,Resta2007}.
-This behavior contrasts that of atomic insulators, insulators which are adiabatically connected to an atomic limit of exponentially localized wavefunctions without undergoing a gap closing.
-Today we know that not all insulators accept a description in terms of exponentially localized (Wannier) wave-functions~\cite{DJThouless_1984,Brouder2007,Soluyanov2011,vanderbilt_berry_2018}.
-Topological insulators do not allow such a description~\cite{Thouless:1984en,Thonhauser2006,Brouder2007,Soluyanov2011}.
-This obstruction manifests physically as metallic boundaries, which we may refer to as topological zero-modes, as they are gapless.
+\section{Introduction}